sjfricke/HTTP2-Optimization-Research/HAR/README.md

     * `xset q`
 * Now we can run chrome in headless debug mode
   * `chromium-browser --remote-debugging-port=9222 --enable-benchmarking --enable-net-benchmarking --incognito &`
+	* `--remote-debugging-port=9222` is essentially chrome's API to dev tools stuff - [more details here](https://developer.chrome.com/devtools/docs/debugger-protocol)
+	* `--enable-benchmarking` and  `--enable-net-benchmarking` to enable the Javascript interface that allows `chrome-har-capturer` to flush the DNS cache and the socket pool before loading each URL.
-	* We use incognito to help prevent any unwanted caching
+	* `--incognito` to help prevent any unwanted caching
-	* the `&` at the end tells it to run in background
+	* `&` at the end tells it to run in background
   * To make sure the chrome headless is up and running run
 	* `curl http://localhost:9222/json`
 	* You should see some json printed which means you are all ready to go